bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.11.4 - 2021/06/28 =
+* Fix - Cannot filter the booking list by customer if the customer has no account
+* Fix - Events were not rerendered after a booking is made

 = 1.11.3 - 2021/06/11 =
 * Tweak - Improve feedback when a non-default form action is selected and WC is installed